9 College Costs You Forgot to Budget For

 5. Living expenses

-If your student is moving across the country or to a place with a different climate, they may need to make a few new clothing purchases.
-Items like rain boots, a warm winter coat or a few new outfits might be helpful if your student will be adjusting to a new climate.
+Refreshing your wardrobe at the start of the school year is almost a ritual among many students and has become a large part of the back-to-college shopping budget.
+For students moving across the country or to a place with a different climate, they may especially need to make a few new clothing purchases.
+Items like rain boots, a warm winter coat or a few new outfits might be helpful as your student adjusts to their new locale.

 7. Dorm room items

-Students may want to spend some of their money on entertainment, like TV or music streaming services, going out to eat, concerts or sporting events.
-However, they can save money by using free streaming services or taking part in free school-sponsored events.
+Students may want to spend some of their money on entertainment, which varies broadly per month.
+Streaming services can range from $5 to $75 for TV and $5 to $20 for music each month.
+Going out to eat adds up to about $64, and they'll spend $59 for sporting events.
+However, they can save money by using free streaming services, using their meal plan or cooking in their dorm or taking part in free school-sponsored events.

 9. Class fees/testing fees